Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 I was inspired to take the leap into blogging when I read the book Make Money Blogging at Any Level by my blogger friend, Victoria at A Modern Homestead.
 She’s now converted that book into a full course called “How to Build a 6-Figure Blog in 10 Hours a Week (Without Self-Doubt or Guesswork Getting in the Way).”
 At this point, it’s a start-to-finish guide that takes you step by step from setting up a blog to making a substantial living online.

-She was able to retire her husband and support her family exclusively with her blog.
-If you’re considering blogging as a source of income, it’s worth the investment.
-She has a free intro training, which is a great place to start, as well as a comprehensive blogging e-course that takes you through everything you need to know to launch your own profitable blog.
+She was able to retire her husband and support her family with her blog.
+If you’re considering blogging as a real income stream, it can be worth investing in a start-to-finish roadmap.
+There’s also a free intro training, which is a helpful way to see if blogging is a good fit for you before you commit.

-The course is a bit of an investment, but I wish I’d taken it back when I started.
-I spent months learning everything the hard way instead…
+The honest truth: I wish I’d taken something like that when I started.
+I spent months learning everything the hard way.

-Many homesteaders try to make an extra buck selling eggs from their backyard hens.
+A lot of homesteaders try to make extra money by selling eggs.
 We sold duck eggs to the local food coop, and even at $6 a dozen wholesale, we still lost money.

-Feed is expensive, and ducks eat twice as much as chickens to produce an egg.
-Even with backyard chickens, most small operations can only just barely break even and don’t pay the homesteader for their time spent tending the flock.
+Feed is expensive, and ducks eat roughly twice as much as chickens to produce an egg.
+Even with chickens, many small flocks barely break even once you count feed costs and the daily work of tending animals.
+The eggs might offset grocery bills, but they don’t always pay you for your time.

 If you’d like the details, this is a great article on making money with hatching eggs.
 They manage to make an extra $1000 a month from their small backyard flock of 15 chickens.

-Fruit trees sell for $35 to $100 each depending on age and variety.
-That’s a pretty good rental rate for a pot taking up space in your yard.
+Fruit trees commonly sell for $35 to $100 each depending on age and variety.
+That’s a pretty good return for a pot sitting in your yard.

-Learning to graft takes a bit of practice, but once you’ve got it down it’s easy to graft a few hundred trees in a day.
-For an even easier method, try using a grafting tool.
+Learning to graft takes practice, but once you’ve got it down, you can graft a lot of trees in a day.
+For an easier method, a grafting tool can speed things up.

 Try reading So You Want to Start a Nursery or Practical Woody Plant Propagation for Nursery Growers to get you started.

-Indoor mushrooms like oysters are even easier because you can produce them year-round regardless of the weather, and they grow on just about anything.
-Wood chips, coffee grounds, straw…you name it.
-There’s nothing like turning free coffee grounds from a local Starbucks into a home mushroom business.
+Oysters are even easier in a lot of ways because you can grow them indoors year-round, and they’ll grow on a huge range of substrates: wood chips, straw, coffee grounds, and more.
+There’s something deeply satisfying about turning free coffee grounds from a local Starbucks into a crop.

 For our own mushroom farming, we found the book Organic Mushroom Farming and Mycoremediation to be our best resource.
 It’s a great how-to for all things mushroom farming and includes a lot of information on making your operation profitable.